felselva/mathc/README.md

 - Matrices
 - Easing functions

 It support C99 standard or later.
+MATCH was made with focus on simplicity.

 ## Release